Shirlett/All-R-Hall-Shirlett/HW03/STAT545A_HW03.md

 #Obtain the average life expectancy for all continents in all years
 all_means = mean(gapminder$lifeExp)

-# Get all the relevant columns in Africa, get the life expectancy for each country across all years, then apply another filter to remove countries that have a mean score less than the number for all continents
+# Get all the relevant columns in Africa, get the life expectancy for each country \n #across all years, then apply another filter to remove countries that have a mean \n #score less than the number for all continents

 Af_Life <- gapminder %>%
     select(continent, country, year, lifeExp)  %>%